Conniekoh/credit_card_customer_churn_prediction/README.md

     * RandomForestClassifier
     * Model Building (du XGboost, random forest to fnd the best model score!
 6. Conclusion
+   * There are 16.07% of customers who have churned.
+   * Proportion of gender count is almost equally distributed (52.9% male and 47.1%) compare to proportion of existing and attributed customer count (83.9% and 16.1%) which is highly impbalanced.
+   * I compared the proportion of both male and female by gender and was able to get the results showing that this proportion is alamost the same and compareable - **there are 14.4% more attrited male than attrited female**
+   * **Customers who have churned are highly educated** - A high proportion of education level of attrited customer is Graduate level (29.9%), followed by Post-Graduate level (18.8%)**
+   * A high proportion of marital status of customers who have cuhurned is Married (43.6%), followed by Single (41.1%) compared to Divorced (7.4%) and Unknown (7.9%) status  - **marital stuats of the attributed customers are highly clustered in Married status and Single**
+   * As you  can see from the proportion of income category of attrited customer, it is highy concentrated around $60K - $80K income (37.6%), followed by Less than $40K income (16.7%) compare to attrited customers with higher annual income of 80K-120K(14.9%) and over $120K + (11.5%). **I assume that customers with higher income doon't likely leave their credit card services than meddle-income customer**

 Aknowledgements:
 The original dataset can be found on this [website](https://www.kaggle.com/sakshigoyal7/credit-card-customers)